River Delta Marina & Campground

 2350 Dead Lake Marina Road

 For more information, email firstname.lastname@example.org

 The River Delta & Campground provides access to the beautiful, pristine ecosystem of the Mobile-Tensaw Delta.
 Located in Creola, it was purchased by the Mobile County Commission with $1 million in Coastal Impact grant funds and extensively upgraded in early 2012.
-Facilities and features include RV and tent camping, cabin rentals, playground, bath house, laundry, lake fishing, river fishing, launch ramp, covered boat slip rentals, houseboat dockage, bait and tackle, limited groceries and canoe rentals.
+Facilities and features include RV and tent camping, cabin rentals, playground, bath house, laundry, lake fishing, river fishing, launch ramp, covered boat slip rentals, houseboat dockage, bait and tackle, limited groceries.
 It also provides an in-ground pool to campers.
 Reservations and information may be obtained by phone at (251)574-2266.

 Take exit 22 off of I-65 (Creola exit) and follow the signs to the Marina at the end of Dead Lake Road.

 The campground contains full hook-up RV sites and cabins.
 A swimming pool, playground, and a lake stocked with bluegill and bass is available for campers only use.
 There is also a laundry and bathhouse centrally located within the campground.
 Free use of the boat launch is included for registered campers.

 Reservations are being accepted for RV, cabin rentals, houseboats, and in-water boat slips.
 Special monthly rates are available for RVs and houseboats.
 We also have john boat rentals available for $20.00 daily only; There is a $20.00 cash deposit fee required for camping and cabin rentals, refundable upon no damage to property.
 Bait and tackle as well as limited groceries and supplies are available at the marina store.
 You may call the marina at (251) 574-2266 from 6 a.m. until 4 p.m. for reservations or additional information.